 Spiritualism By 1853, when the popular song Spirit Rappings was published, Spiritualism was an object of intense curiosity.
 Spiritualism developed and reached its peak growth in membership from the 1840s to the 1920s, especially in English-speaking countries.
 By 1897, it was said to have more than eight million followers in the United States and Europe, mostly drawn from the middle and upper classes.
 The religion flourished for a half century without canonical texts or formal organization, attaining cohesion through periodicals, tours by trance lecturers, camp meetings, and the missionary activities of accomplished mediums.
 Beliefs Although various Spiritualist traditions have their own beliefs, known as Principles, there are some shared concepts: Mediumship and spirits Spiritualists believe in communicating with the spirits of discarnate humans.
 Compared with other religions Christian Protestantism Judaism Islam Spiritism Occult Origins

-Mysticism Votive plaque depicting elements of the Eleusinian Mysteries, discovered in the sanctuary at Eleusis (mid-4th century BC) Mysticism ( pronunciation ) is "a constellation of distinctive practices, discourses, texts, institutions, traditions, and experiences aimed at human transformation, variously defined in different traditions."[web 1]
+Mysticism Votive plaque depicting elements of the Eleusinian Mysteries, discovered in the sanctuary at Eleusis (mid-4th century BC) Mysticism ( pronunciation ) is "a constellation of distinctive practices, discourses, texts, institutions, traditions, and experiences aimed at human transformation, variously defined in different traditions."
 The term "mysticism" has Western origins, with various, historically determined meanings.
 In modern times, "mysticism" has acquired a limited definition,[web 2] but a broad application,[web 2] as meaning the aim at the "union with the Absolute, the Infinite, or God".
 Since the 1960s, a scholarly debate has been ongoing in the scientific research of "mystical experiences" between perennial and constructionist approaches.
-Etymology "Mysticism" is derived from the Greek μυω, meaning "to conceal",[web 1] it referred to the biblical, the liturgical and the spiritual or contemplative dimensions in early and medieval Christianity, and became associated with "extraordinary experiences and states of mind" in the early modern period.
+Etymology "Mysticism" is derived from the Greek μυω, meaning "I conceal",[web 1] and its derivative μυστικός, mystikos, meaning 'an initiate'.
+Definitions Spiritual life and re-formation According to Gellmann, D.J.
+Enlightenment

 Christianity Christianity is an Abrahamic religion that began as a Jewish sect in the mid-1st century.
 Originating in the Levant region of the Middle East, it quickly spread to Syria, Mesopotamia, Asia Minor and Egypt.
 It grew in size and influence over a few centuries, and by the end of the 4th century had become the official state church of the Roman Empire, replacing other forms of religion practiced under Roman rule.
 During the Middle Ages, most of the remainder of Europe was Christianized, and adherents were gained in the Middle East, North Africa, Ethiopia and parts of India.
 Following the Age of Discovery, Christianity spread to the Americas, Australasia, sub-Saharan Africa, and the rest of the world through missionary work and colonization.
 Christianity has played a prominent role in the shaping of Western civilization.
 Beliefs Creeds Its main points include: Ten Commandments These are quotes from Deuteronomy 6:4 and Leviticus 19:18.